Manaro-Alpha/Manaro-Alpha.github.io/_pages/about.md

 I am a Final Year undergrad at BITS Pilani Goa Campus majoring in Electronics and Communication Engineering.
 I am interested in Robotics and Reinforcement Learning.

 Currently, I am working as a Research Assistant at [Stoch Lab](https://www.stochlab.com/) under the guidance of [Prof Shishir Kolathaya](https://www.shishirny.com/) on Locomotion in Legged Robots using Reinforcement Learning.
-Presently I am working on using Offline Reinforcement Learning to train locomotion policies for quadrupeds.
+Presently, I am trying to tran robust locomotion policies for quadrupeds using Offline Reinforcement Learning.

 Previously, I interned at [Swaayatt Robots](https://www.swaayattrobots.com/) where I worked closely with [Mr Sanjeev Sharma](https://www.swaayattrobots.com/)(Founder and CEO, Swaayatt Robots) on Motion Planning using Reinforcement Learning for Autonomous Vehicles.